 Contact The Law Offices of Bryan R. Kazarian: California Criminal Defense Attorneys

 If you or someone you care about has been charged with disturbing the peace in Orange, Los Angeles, Riverside, San Bernardino, or San Diego Counties of Southern California, our skillful and experienced California criminal defense lawyers can devise a defense strategy that will enable you to avoid a conviction or, at the very least, minimize the penalties you will receive if convicted.
-Call The Law Offices of Bryan R. Kazarian today at 855-918-4253 or contact us here online to request a free consultation.
+Call The Law Offices of Bryan R. Kazarian today at 855-918-4253 or contact us here online to request a consultation.